Student-centric advice and objective recommendations

 What Happens to Student Loans When You Die?

-A survey by HavenLife found that 73% of student loan borrowers don’t know what happens to their debt if they die.
+Most borrowers probably don’t know what happens to their debt if they die.
 Most young borrowers don’t stop to consider what happens to student loans when you die because it feels far away.
 However, life can be unexpected.
-It’s important to know what would happen to your debt if you were to pass away, and how it could affect your family.
+It’s important to know what would happen to your debt if you were to pass away and how it could affect your family.
 Keep reading to learn more about what happens to student loans when you die.

 Also see: Student loan definitions